JuliaDynamics/Attractors.jl/docs/src/examples.md

 ## Using histograms and histogram distances as features

 One of the aspects discussed in the original MCBB paper and implementation was the usage of histograms of the means of the variables of a dynamical system as the feature vector.
-This is useful in very high dimensional systems, such as oscillator networks, where the histogram of the means is significantly different in synchronized or unsychronized states.
+This is useful in very high dimensional systems, such as oscillator networks, where the histogram of the means is significantly different in synchronized or unsynchronized states.

 This is possible to do with current interface without any modifications, by using two more packages: ComplexityMeasures.jl to compute histograms, and Distances.jl for the Kullback-Leibler divergence (or any other measure of distance in the space of probability distributions you fancy).